-Example: A out of natural love and affection promises to give his newly wedded daughter-in-law a golden necklace worth Rs.
-5,00,000.
-'A' made the promise in writing and signed it and registered.
-The agreement is valid.
+Example: A out of natural love and affection promises to give his newly wedded daughter-

 - 2. Compensation for past voluntary services: A promise to compensate, wholly or in part, a person who has already voluntarily done something for the promisor, is enforceable under Section 25(2).
 In order that a promise to pay for the past voluntary services be binding, the following essential factors must exist: - (i) The services should have been rendered voluntarily. - (ii) The services must have been rendered for the promisor.